asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 weight: 60
 ---

-The structure of an AsyncAPI document is defined in a specific format and must follow [AsyncAPI specification](/docs/reference/specification/latest).
+The structure of an AsyncAPI document is defined in a specific format and must follow the [AsyncAPI specification](/docs/reference/specification/latest).
 The structure of an AsyncAPI document has certain fields that you need to follow, although not all of them are mandatory.

-## Root Elements
+## Root elements

-Root elements of an AsyncAPI document provide an overview of the API's characteristics and behaviour.
-These root elements collectively define the metadata, channels, components and more of an AsyncAPI document.
-They provide a comprehensive overview of the API's characteristics and behaviour.
+Root elements of an AsyncAPI document provide an overview of the API's characteristics and behavior.
+These root elements collectively define the metadata, channels, components, and more of an AsyncAPI document.
+They provide a comprehensive overview of the API's characteristics and behavior.

 ```mermaid
 graph